engspa12/TravelDBM/README.md

 #### Additionally, this application uses the Google Maps API and the Travel Innovation Sandbox API.
 Therefore, in order to use TravelDBM, you will need both API keys:

 ###### https://console.developers.google.com/ (for Google Maps API key)
-###### https://sandbox.amadeus.com/api-catalog (create an account and follow the instructions to generate a Travel Innovation Sandbox API key)
+###### https://developers.amadeus.com/ (create an account and follow the instructions to generate an Amadeus API KEY and Amadeus KEY SECRET)

 ## Next Steps